Skip to main content

 • Do note that the OCPP Backend won't produce any logs related to the tunneling procedure

-• Some routers may close idle ports; use ServerAliveInterval on your server
+• Some routers may close idle ports; use ServerAliveInterval on your Tunneling Server

 Yes, the reverse tunnel uses industry-standard encryption and public key authentication.
-However, the security also depends on how well you secure your Server and manage the Charge Controller's public key.
+However, the security also depends on how well you secure your Tunneling Server and manage the Charge Controller's public key

-The connection needs to be established manually after an interruption.
-There is no notification on an interrupted connection.
+The connection needs to be reestablished manually after an interruption.
+There is no notification on an interrupted connection